Xanore/GoogleMaps.TimeZoneServices/README.md

 # GoogleMaps.TimeZoneServices
-A simple Library (Including nuget package) for Google Maps Timezone API
+A simple Library (Including nuget package) for Google Maps Time Zone API

 Google documentation on the used API can be found at (https://developers.google.com/maps/documentation/timezone)